The Computer Vision Industry

 David Lowe

-This web page lists companies that develop computer vision products.
+This web page only lists companies that develop computer vision products.
 Computer vision (also often referred to as "machine vision" for industrial vision applications) is the automated extraction of information from images.
 This differs from image processing, in which an image is processed to produce another image.
 This page covers only products based on computer vision, and it does not cover image processing or any of the many suppliers of sensors or other equipment to the industry.

 Automotive driver assistance and traffic management